 Glenn is excited to be working on transformative program development to attract the next generation of transportation professionals as part of these national efforts.
 Attracting and retaining talent to the rapidly evolving field of transportation and mobility means addressing the need to create equitable access to career opportunity and to reach out to traditionally under-represented groups in the transportation discipline.

-Glenn has spent the last thirty years creating and implementing programs and initiatives in Vermont and around the country that build organizational capacity and empowered citizens to more fully participate and engage in their community, their enterprises and their government.
-He established a statewide leadership and capacity building program for the Vermont Community Foundation.
+Glenn has spent the last thirty years creating and implementing programs and initiatives in Vermont and around the country that build organizational capacity and empower citizens to more fully participate and engage in their community, their enterprises and their government.
 He has worked extensively with international efforts to reduce the environmental footprint of the health care industry, including efforts for the World Bank, USAID and the World Health Organization.
-From 2002-2012 he was a consultant to the Global Environmental Facility project developing training curriculum, train-the-trainer and university certificate programs, as well as pilot projects demonstrating and promoting the use of best practices and techniques for healthcare waste management in seven countries.
-He has consulted for more than two dozen countries in this field, most recently in Zambia and Rwanda.

 He began teaching at UVM in 2001 with the Anthropology Department and later in 2007 with the Masters in Public Administration program while he served as Director of Public Policy at the Snelling Center for Government.
-With extensive experience in community engagement and institutional capacity building he managed policy development processes in a wide range of areas including health care reform, development of a green business sector in the state, community livability, broadband expansion, and food systems.
-He has integrated many of these experiences into teaching courses on policy development and implementation, supporting student internships and developing capstone project experiences.
+He currently supports graduate public administration students in their capstone experience.